earlgreytech/Qtum-Chainlink/README.md

 ## Connect your Chainlink node to QTUM Testnet

-Provided you have a functioning Chainlink node, and are interested in trying the QTUM Initiator and QTUMTX Adapters to interact with RSK Network, you can follow these instructions to get started.
+Provided you have a functioning Chainlink node, and are interested in trying the QTUM Initiator and QTUMTX Adapters to interact with QTUM Network, you can follow these instructions to get started.

 ### Prerequisites.